1939 Chicago Maroons football team

+Chicago was ranked at No. 434 in the final Litkenhous Ratings for 1939.
 The 1939 season was described in the press as the worst season in Chicago Maroons football history.
 The school's academic demands had greatly reduced the personnel available to field a quality football team, and the Maroons had not won a game against a Big Ten opponent since 1936.

 In December 1939, after 48 seasons of competition, the University of Chicago's board of trustees announced that, the school would no longer field a football team.